StarRocks/starrocks/docs/en/quick_start/example.md

 - Assign the content of the second column of the CSV file to `tmp_CRASH_TIME`
 - `concat_ws()` concatenates `tmp_CRASH_DATE` and `tmp_CRASH_TIME` together with a space between them
 - `str_to_date()` creates a DATETIME from the concatenated string
+- store the resulting DATETIME in the column `CRASH_DATE`

 ## More information